ssube/packit/README.md

 ## Examples

-Some of the examples are set up for OpenAI and some are set up for Ollama.

-Until I can abstract that out, please make sure you run the right examples for the LLM and API that you are using.
+All examples should work with both OpenAI and Ollama, depending on whether you want to run them in the cloud or locally.

 ### With OpenAI API